devssh/Prototype-Private-Chain/README.md

 ## Authorities public keys
 ![](https://cdn.rawgit.com/devssh/Prototype-Private-Chain/392e33d9/Authorities.png)

-## Any user can verify chain using this interface or locally by writing their own code
+## Any user can verify the chain's signatures using this interface or using the public algorithm
 ![](https://cdn.rawgit.com/devssh/Prototype-Private-Chain/392e33d9/Verification.png)